tq-systems/meta-tq/meta-tq/doc/README.TQMa7x.md

   erroneously supplying VBUS as well preventing a device disconnect per software.
   Occurs when gadget is disabled again.
 USB host might fail to detect a new USB descriptor once gadget is restarted.
-* Writing to FAT filesystems may cause warnings and errors in U-Boot based on v2016.03.
 * UBI / UBIFS images are enabled by default when using `DISTRO=spaetzle`.
   The generated rootfs size must not exceed the size defined by `UBI_LEB_SIZE` and `UBI_MAX_LEB_COUNT` on machine level.